-2.3 Major countries of origin and their destination country profiles as a destination country for all countries of origin under review, most notably for Germany and the US.
+2.3 Major countries of origin and their destination country profiles

 The US is not just the key destination country for internationally mobile academic authors but also the key country of origin.
-During the period country of origin (see pp. 16/17).
-It is important to bear in mind, however, that the mobile academics and researchers under consideration here are not necessarily citizens of the respective country of origin but based on the bibliometric survey method - constitute all academics and researchers whose first article was published during the reference period (in this case: as of 2004) in the relevant country of origin.
-In all probability, therefore, a (currently non-quantifiable) number of the academics and researchers leaving the US do not actually come from the United States but had arrived there prior to having their first article published (according to the bibliometric data), for example, international doctoral students in the US.
+During the period researchers, followed by Singapore (8%), Ireland (7%), Switzerland and the United Kingdom (6% each).3 Placing fifth to tenth are Saudi Arabia (6%), Belgium and Canada (5% each), Malaysia and Austria (4% each).
+With a share of 3%, Germany is in 17th place, country of origin (see pp. 16/17).
+It is important to bear in mind, however, that the mobile academics and researchers under consideration here are not necessarily citizens of the respective country of origin but based on the bibliometric survey method - constitute all academics and researchers whose first article was published during the reference period (in this case: as of 2004) in the relevant country of origin.1 In all probability, therefore, a (currently non-quantifiable) number of the academics and researchers leaving the US do not actually come from the United States but had arrived there prior to having their first article published (according to the bibliometric data), for example, international doctoral students in the US.
 Further down the ranks, yet trailing some way behind are the United Kingdom (8%), China (6%), Germany (5%) and France (4%).
 Compared to the previous period 2016-2018, the key countries of origin chiefly indicate declining shares of inbound mobility worldwide, particularly the US (-1.2 percentage points), Spain and France (-0.5 percentage points each).